 tudca benefits side effects

-For lowering enzyme levels, 1500 mg was the most effective, while taking 500 mg shows that it was the most cost-effective [14].
-Another study suggested that taking 60 mg/kg/day is a tolerable and administrable dose for humans [15].
-For healthy obese persons, taking 1,750 mg per day for four weeks has been tolerated [16].
+For lowering enzyme levels, 1500 mg was the most effective, but studies have found that 500 mg was the most cost-effective [14].
+Another study suggested that taking 60 mg/kg/day is a tolerable dose for humans [15].
+For healthy obese persons, taking 1,750 mg per day for four weeks has been tolerated by most [16].

-If you’re a bodybuilder taking steroids or SARMS, always be responsible and use TUDCA during bulking cycles.
+If you’re a bodybuilder taking steroids or SARMS, use TUDCA during bulking cycles.
 Typically, liver enzyme tests are done to see how the drugs you’ve taken are affecting your liver.
 If not, always pay attention to your urine, the darker the color of your urine is, the more concerned you should be with liver rehab.

 TUDCA vs. Milk Thistle